 As the only biologist at the Selawik Refuge, Bill has a wide range of responsibilities.
-While his primary focus is on whitefish biology, there are no salmon spawning populations in Kotzebue.
-He is also involved in river discharge studies, permafrost monitoring, and harmful algal Bill Walker working in the field in northbloom research.
+While his primary focus is on whitefish biology, there are no salmon spawning populations in the Selawik River drainage.
+He is also involved in river discharge studies, permafrost monitoring, and harmful algal bloom research.
 Bill's work has also included studying the largest permafrost thaw slump in Alaska, which impacts the Selawik River.

 In addition to his scientific work, Bill engages with local students through outreach programs.
 He teaches them about fish biology and conducts hands-on activities like otolith (ear bone) analysis, helping students understand the science behind the fish they catch.
-When I called Bill for this interview, he was actually in the middle of dissecting a fish.
+When I called Bill for this interview, he was actually in the middle of processing otoliths for aging.
 Bill is also involved in the Science and Culture Camp, where students travel up to 250 miles by snowmachine to engage in science-based learning.